Description

 Impact

-The Export WP Page to Static HTML & PDF plugin allows unauthenticated users to download a public cookies.txt file that may contain authentication cookies injected during an administrator-triggered backup.
-This exposure enables an attacker to steal session tokens and potentially hijack user accounts.
-The vulnerability is a classic case of sensitive information exposure, classified as CWE-200.
+The Export WP Page to Static HTML & PDF plugin allows unauthenticated users to download a publicly accessible cookies.txt file that may contain authentication cookies that were injected during an administrator‑triggered backup.
+This exposure results in the disclosure of authentication credentials and is classified as a sensitive information exposure (CWE‑200).

 Affected Systems